GovTechSG/purple-a11y-desktop/README.md

 ### Custom Width

 Enter a custom width in pixels.
-Minimum width is 320px and maximum width is 1080px.
+Minimum width is 320px and Maximum width is 1080px.

+## Report
+Once a scan of the site is completed.

+A report will be downloaded into the ../Documents folder.

+An Address link to report is provided.
+Click on the link to access the location of the report.

+You can also click on the view report button to see the Accessibility Scan Results.

 ## Accessibility Scan Results
 For details on which accessibility scan results trigger "Must Fix" / "Good to Fix" findings, you may refer to [Scan Issue Details](https://github.com/GovTechSG/purple-a11y/blob/master/DETAILS.md).